-Note: At present we are transitioning to online applications but at present applications for some jobs require downloading forms.
+Note: We are transitioning to online applications but at present applications for some jobs require downloading of forms.
 It will be evident in the job details which process you need to follow.

 Systems Java Developer (Fixed Term)

 Fixed-term: The funds for this post are available for 24 months in the first instance.

 The University of Cambridge is one of the world's leading teaching and research universities.
 As the University continues to grow and evolve, greater demands are placed on the University Information Services, who provide centralised systems across the University.
 The University is currently investing in significant enhancements to their HR systems, and they are recruiting a Java Developer to join a growing Agile team.

 As an experienced Java Developer, you will bring expertise to enable the effective design and creation of new web applications to augment the University's HR systems.
 These will cover areas such as holiday and leave booking, online recruitment, employee self-service, etc. All these services have large and diverse user bases, so usability is paramount in everything we do.
 Our systems often support complex business processes for occasional users, so we aim as much as possible for our applications to be self-evident and self-documenting to the end user.